 pizza in a take out box on a counter

-Take-out pizza is not safer for those who are gluten free due to Celiac and gluten intolerance.
-It has the same poor safety levels as when dining in the restaurant because the same equipment and oven are used.
+Take-out pizza is not safer for those who are gluten-free due to Celiac and gluten intolerance.
+It has the same poor cross-contamination levels as when dining in the pizza restaurant because the same equipment and oven are used.

 Make gluten free pizza at home: